devhawala/ST80/readme.md

 ### History

+- 2021-06-10
+  Fixed 2 errors in transliteration of Smalltalk-VM-pseudocode from the Bluebook to Java

 - 2020-10-29
   Added conversion of _type 5_ images (Stretch+LOOM memory model) to _type 1_ images (Stretch memory model)
   Added vendor-specific primitive dummies for 1186 allowing to run the (converted) Analyst-1.2 image